Two- and three-body structure of the Y(4660)

 We note that, given this assumption, $a_{\psi'K}$ is not large compared to the range of forces such that the EFT for large scattering lengths is strictly not applicable.
 In this study, however, we use the EFT as a specific three-body model that can be solved numerically in order to test the range of applicability of the Weinberg method.
 In relation to the corresponding thresholds in Eq.~\eqref{Equation:BY} and~\eqref{Equation:Bf0} the masses $m_Y=4664\pm11\pm5$~MeV and $m_{f_0}=980\pm10$~MeV have large errors respectively so that we are still allowed to vary the binding energies in a region $0<B_{f_0}<B_Y\lesssim20$~MeV and be consistent with experiment.

 In Fig.~\ref{Graphic:aPsif0}, the numerically calculated $\psi'f_0(980)$--scattering length within the three--particle model (3P) is depicted for several values of the total binding energy $B_Y$.
 It is also compared to the one of Eq.~\eqref{Equation:a2T} in a hypothetical two--particle system (2P) with no substructure in the $f_0(980)$--dimer.
 The variation in $B_{f_0}$ is expressed in a dimensionless relative binding energy $b_0$.
-The unknown quantity $a_{\psi'K}=a_{\psi'\bar{K}}$ is set to $-0.1$~fm.
-Our numerical results for the $\psi'f_0(980)$--scattering length confirm the behavior deduced from the analytical considerations above (cf.~Eq.~\eqref{Equation:bcond}).
+The unknown quantity $a_{\psi'K}=a_{\psi'\bar{K}}$ is set to $-0.1$~fm.\footnote{For the numerical calculation, we typically use $N=100-200$ mesh points and a cutoff $\Lambda=10^{11}$~MeV.
+The obtained results are independent of this choice, however, as long as $\Lambda$ is large compared to all momentum scales in the problem.} Our numerical results for the $\psi'f_0(980)$--scattering length confirm the behavior deduced from the analytical considerations above (cf.~Eq.~\eqref{Equation:bcond}).
 For a weakly bound $f_0(980)$--dimer, that is $b_0\to0$, we see deviations between the two models, whereas for a strongly bound dimer with $b_0\to1$ the results nearly coincide.
 In the latter case $a_{\psi'f_0}$ diverges to $+\infty$.
 We also calculated the effective range in Fig.~\ref{Graphic:rPsif0} for the same parameters.
 It diverges at values where the scattering length vanishes.
 Unfortunately, neither experimental data nor lattice calculations are available at present and no comparison to data for $\psi'f_0(980)$--scattering can be made.